nmon for Linux - nmon is short for Nigel's performance Monitor for Linux on POWER, x86, x86_64, Mainframe & now ARM (Raspberry Pi)

 - Save the data to a comma separated file for analysis and longer term data capture.

-- Use this together with nmon Analyser Excel 2000 spreadsheet, which loads the nmon output file and automatically creates dozens of graphs ready for you to study or write performance reports.
+- Use this together with nmon Analyser Microsoft Excel spreadsheet, which loads the nmon output file and automatically creates dozens of graphs ready for you to study or write performance reports.

 - Filter this data, add it to a rrd database (using an excellent freely available utility called rrdtool).
 This graphs the data to .gif or .png files plus generates the webpage .html file and you can then put the graphs directly on a website automatically on AIX with no need of a Windows based machine.